knopflerfish/knopflerfish.org/README.txt

 ----------------------------------------
  Prerequisites

-   - JRE 1.4 or later, available from Oracle.
+   - JRE 1.3 (1.4 if you want security) or later, available from java.sun.com

 1. Step into the osgi dir
 2. Start the OSGi framework by: